 By Joan Slattery Wall

-After hearing Shannon Hardin share his public service experiences and 2018 election as the youngest and the first openly gay Columbus City Council president in city history, high school student Libby Worthy wanted more insight.
+After hearing Shannon Hardin share his public service experiences and 2018 election as the youngest and first openly gay Columbus City Council president in city history, high school student Libby Worthy wanted more insight.

 “Do you think you can make more change working in local government than at the state or national level?”
 Worthy asked during the John Glenn College of Public Affairs Democracy Camp this week.